 Phenotyping of the Tissue Microenvironment

 Spatial location of cell types enables characterization of the tissue microenvironment.
-Based on analysis of each cell’s 200 closest neighbors, six distinct well-defined neighborhood clusters or niches are identified in normal liver tissue, including the Portal vein (PV), Central vein (CV) and the three functional zones of the liver (Zones 1-3).
+Based on analysis of each cell’s 200 closest neighbors, CosMx SMI data partitions tissues into distinct neighborhood clusters or niches.
+Analysis of these neighborhoods reveal how some neighborhoods are specific to a single tissue, while others are shared across all tissues analyzed.